zooba/PTVS-wiki/Symbols-for-Python-mixed-mode-debugging.md

 ### Official distribution

 If you are using the reference Python interpreter downloaded from the official Python website at http://python.org, then you can download symbols from the same website.
 To do so, you should open the detailed release page for your Python version, and locate a link described as "Windows x86 MSI program database" (for 32-bit interpreter) or "Windows X86-64 program database" (for 64-bit interpreter).
-Below are direct download links for all supported versions:
+Below are direct download links for all supported versions.

+Apart from Python 3.5, all of these downloads are in the form of a .zip file containing the requisite .pdb files.
+After downloading it, unpack it to any directory, and follow the instructions below on registering them with Visual Studio.

 #### Python 2.7
 2.7.10: [32-bit](https://www.python.org/ftp/python/2.7.10/python-2.7.10-pdb.zip) | [64-bit](https://www.python.org/ftp/python/2.7.10/python-2.7.10.amd64-pdb.zip)